 But in the B2B world, failing to get buy-in from key stakeholders means you're losing revenue, not just skipping beach day.

-Buying committees are the group of people within a target account who are responsible for making the decision to buy what you’re selling.
+A B2B buying committee is the group of people within a target account who are responsible for the buying decision.
+They're also called buying groups

 Gartner’s 2023 Global Software Buying Trends Report listed the most common titles involved in making software buying decisions (in order of prevalence):